Heckie75/renkforce-bs21-bluetooth-switch/README.md

 ```
 $ bs21.py Coffeemachine -off
 ```

+You can also toggle the switch by using the `-toggle` command.

 **Note**:
 You don't even have to write the whole alias.
 This works as well: